 What geographical area do you cover?
 California!
 We're headquartered in Oakland, and travel to events in both the Greater San Francisco Bay Area (roughly San Jose to Sonoma) and the greater Los Angeles Area is included in our basic rates.
 There may be lodging requirements for events more than 30 miles outside of either Oakland or Los Angeles, and for particularly remote areas of California some basic travel fees may apply as well.

 Do you travel?
 Yes!
-I love to travel.
-I travel to New York City for a flat rate of $250, and Los Angeles County for $150.
-Anywhere else in the world I'll travel for cost - there are never any nebulous "travel fees" - just the actual expenses.
+We love to travel.
+We offer travel to New York City for a flat rate of $250.
+Anywhere else in the world we travel for cost - which is generally an airplane ticket & hotel room - there are never any nebulous "travel fees" - just the actual expenses.

 Why do I need a wedding planner?
 Well, the real answer is, you don't.
 Wedding receptions (the part where planners tend to come in the most) are really just big, albeit special, parties, and I firmly believe that anyone can throw a good party.
 That said, there are some reasons you may want one, including: you've never planned a large event before and don't know where to start, you feel overwhelmed by all the decisions to be made and want some guidance, you don't really care that much about details and just want to show up and have a good time, or you want someone to blame decisions on when your mother/future mother-in-law starts second guessing your choices.